Skip to main content

 Technology

-• Lindsey Weatherby, Lindbergh Schools
+• Lindsey Weatherby, Special School District of St. Louis County/Lindbergh Schools

 Learn how AI tools like ChatGPT, Canva, Gemini, Diffit and Adobe Firefly can enhance student engagement, creativity and understanding across content areas.
 Explore strategies to integrate AI responsibly, address ethical considerations and empower students to use technology as a learning tool.
 Examine real-world classroom examples that turn AI into an effective teaching partner.